hop-/pdf-service/README.md

 ### Template Configuration File

-Each template direcory sould contain `templaterc.json` configuration file.
+Each template directory should contain a `templaterc.json` configuration file.

-The content of the configuration file is the following.
+The content of the configuration file is the following:

 ``` json
 {